-The day-to-day work of a Registered Nurse involves caring for patients and assisting in the daily operations of their healthcare facility.
-There are positions available in nearly all medical fields, giving Registered Nurses unique opportunities to advance in their careers and work in a wide variety of environments.
-Learn more about the daily duties of a registered nurse.
+The day-to-day work of a nurse involves caring for patients and assisting in the daily operations of their healthcare facility.
+There are positions available in nearly all medical fields, giving nurses unique opportunities to advance in their careers and work in a wide variety of environments.
+Read on to learn more about being a nurse!

-Take the First Step to Become a Registered Nurse
+Take the First Step to Become a Nurse